New Mexico Bird Migration

 Before the Sunrise

 On this particular day last week, I opted for the classic sunrise shot.
 The colors were starting to come into the sky, and I loved the foreground with the path leading into the water.
 The shot below was my final composition, which I used bracketing to pick up all of the dynamic range within the shot.
 From the dark foreground to the bright sky, the shot had quite a diverse exposure range.
-As you can see, the New Mexico bird migrations can also bring glorious sunrises and sunsets.
+As you can see, the New Mexico bird migration can also bring glorious sunrises and sunsets.

 During the Sunrise